-Join me at my pop-up breath work classes once a month either on-line or at the Coastguards Studio.
+Join me at my pop-up breath work classes, in and around Southsea Common or at the Coastguards Studio.

 Conscious breathing is my anchor, in practice, breathe-work (pranayama) is a connection, a bridge, between the body and the mind.
 We must first work on and prepare with pranayama before attempting to move into the state of meditation.